 Military Makeover is a very special mini-series dedicated to giving back to members of our military and their loved ones.
 Host Montel Williams enlists the help of decorators, designers, landscapers and other home renovation experts to change the living situation — and the lives — of deserving families.

-LendUS volunteers — representing each of the LendUS companies — remodeled homes for three deserving veterans and their families in Florida.
-Teams worked on the home and yard of veteran Daniel Burgess in December 2020, veteran Michael Daniels in March 2021 and veteran Michelle Dingee in June 2021.
+LendUS volunteers — representing each of the LendUS companies — remodeled homes for four deserving veterans and their families.
+Teams worked on the home and yard of veteran Daniel Burgess in December 2020, veteran Michael Daniels in March 2021, veteran Michelle Dingee in June 2021, and veteran couple Joey and Joy Pryor in September.

 Learn more about Daniel Burgess and his family